 Bully Prevention Month

-I can’t let this month pass by without highlighting the importance of this topic.
+I can’t let this month pass by without highlighting special needs students and this critical issue.

 - Mean comments